arrrenius/datasciencecoursera/README.md

 # datasciencecoursera

-Just for the DST class
+Just for the DST class.
+Added some new content